KholdHart/KholdHart/README.md

 Hi, I love me some **Java/Script** and making **Websites**.
 My creative spirit thrives in code🌌.

 Currently working on:
-- Jetspot AI🤖
+- Jetspot AI 🤖
-- Weather Website ☀️
+- Linear Programming 🫩

 I'm also experienced in **Web3 development**, with a strong understanding of Ethereum smart contracts, security principles, and tools like **Hardhat** and **Foundry**.